TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Images.rst

 =================

 Use the `.. image::` directive with additional parameters.
-The additional parameters must be indented one level.
+The additional parameters must be indented one level (add 3 spaces to indent).

 Some parameters for images: